shrivaradb/Relational-Operators/README.md

-To know how to use the Relational Operators using C language.
+Understanding how to use the Relational Operators using C language.